rwstate/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+    The DOM is a javascript object that contains the elements of the webpage and how those elements should be displayed.

 2. What is an event?
+    An event occurs anytime a user interacts with the website.

 3. What is an event listener?
+    An event listener "listens" for an event and fires an event handler when it "hears" the event.

 4. Why would we convert a NodeList into an Array?
+    Once the nodelist is converted to an array, we can use array methods on it.

 5. What is a component?
+    A component is a reusable combination of html, css and js.

 ### Git Set up

 * [ ] Fork the project into your GitHub user account